-- 6. If available, select the Priority Gateway setting for your network. - 7.
-If your network environment uses an AMX controller, turn on the AMX Device Discovery setting to allow the projector to be detected. - 8.
-If your network environment uses a Crestron RoomView controller, turn on the Crestron RoomView setting to allow the projector to be detected. - 9.
-If you are connecting to a network using Bonjour, turn on the Bonjour setting. - 10.
-When you finish selecting settings, select Complete and follow the on-screen instructions to save your settings and exit the menus.
+- 7. If your network environment uses an AMX controller, turn on the AMX Device Discovery setting to allow the projector to be detected (PowerLite 1940W/1950/1960). - 8.
+If your network environment uses a Crestron RoomView controller, turn on the Crestron RoomView setting to allow the projector to be detected (PowerLite 1940W/1950/1960). - 9.
+If you are connecting to a network using Bonjour, turn on the Bonjour setting (PowerLite 1940W/1950/1960). - 10.
+If you want this projector to receive broadcasted messages over the network, turn on the Message Broadcasting setting.
+Administrators can broadcast messages over the network using the Message Broadcasting plug-in for EasyMP Monitor (PowerLite 1940W/1950/1960) (Windows only). - 11.
+When you finish selecting settings, select Complete or Setup Complete and follow the on-screen instructions to save your settings and exit the menus.